 As Thanksgiving and Christmas approach, airline fares go up.
 Unless you make your plans well enough in advance you may find that either there are no flights available or the ones that are left are ridiculously expensive.
 The earlier that you book the better price that you will get and also the more flexibility you will have with dates and flight times.

 Tip 3) Use the Internet to Shop Around.

 Unless you live in a stone hut out in the middle of nowhere, not using the Internet to search for the best fares on flights, rental cars and accommodations is a sin.
 There are so many travel websites that can help you these days that searching, and finding, the best prices is a breeze.
 There’s Travelocity, Priceline, Kayak and many others and often times the prices on all of these sites, unlike what most people think, are wildly different.
-The fact is, during the peak holiday travel season you want to cast your net as wide as possible so that you will “catch” all of the different pricing and date options available.

 Tip 4) Don’t be afraid to use “alternate” airports.

 Most savvy travelers know that checking alternate airports is a good idea but during the holiday travel season it can make a huge difference.
 Indeed, alternate airports can help you in almost every facet of your travel equation from parking to traffic, rental cars and getting to nearby hotels, helping you to save not only money but a significant amount of time.

 If you’re going to be traveling on more than one airplane you definitely should factor in some extra time between landing and takeoff so that, if there are delays, you won’t miss any flights.
 If possible, take flights that will travel through areas of the country that have warmer climates and thus will have less chance of weather delays.